userdashboard/stripe-subscriptions/readme.md

 ## Roadmap

+This module currently only supports basic subscriptions with 1x a product.

-This module does not currently support complex subscriptions where you might add or remove items.
+This module currently does not apply any form of tax.

-This module requires sales taxes applied where appropriate.

-This module has WIP or missing APIs and UIs for disputes, transactions, invoice line items.
+This module has WIP or incomplete API + UI for:
+- disputes (currently there's no way for a customer to file a dispute either).
+- transaction objects
+- invoice line items

 ## APIs